Rsync25/awesome-bitvm/README.md

 Committing to a large program in a Taproot address requires significant amounts of off-chain computation and communication, however the resulting on-chain footprint is minimal.
 As long as both parties collaborate, they can perform arbitrarily complex, stateful off-chain computation, without leaving any trace in the chain.
 On-chain execution is required only in case of a dispute.

+## Status Software

+Currenctly BitVM is under development allows developers create bridges for now and some apps.

+In the last update, BitVM now support SHA256 script.

 ### Potential Use Case

 - Complex smart contracts